 Start off small, perhaps with just a couple of fragrance oils.
 To get an idea of what the oils will smell like together, remove the lids from their bottles and give them both a good smell at the same time.
 If they smell nice, then you’re good to go!
 It’s difficult to find two fragrances that smell awful together, but personal preference plays a massive role here.
-Use your good judgement.
+Use your good judgment.

 Remember that we only really need 10% fragrance oil, so if you’re using two different oils you might want to add 5% of both.
 Keep in mind that some fragrances might overpower others, so there will be times when you might want to use 3% of one and 7% of the other.
 An example of this would be rose and jasmine, as rose has a more subtle aroma.
 The strength of the oil will also vary by manufacturer.

 Just experiment.
 There is no limit to the amount of different oils you can use, providing your overall oil count is no more than 10% of the weight of your wax.
 Fragrance oils aren’t that expensive, and neither is paraffin wax.
 Don’t be afraid to make a mistake, that’s how we learn!

-First I would like to say that it doesn’t matter what style of candle you are making, adding the scent is pretty much the same for all.
-You can use a mold, a jar or any other suitable container.
-Take a look at my pillar candle, my soy candles and beeswax candles, I’m using scents in all of them.
+I would like to make it clear that it doesn’t matter what style of candle you are making, adding the scent is pretty much the same for all.
+You can use a mold, a jar, or any other suitable container.
+Take a look at my pillar candle, my soy candles, and beeswax candles, I’m using scents in all of them.